 sdecoret @ sdecoret

 Chamas are informal social savings groups that allow members to contribute a certain amount of money, take loans at low-interest rates, earn dividends, and make investments on a monthly basis.
 Chama structures revolve around periodic group meetings when transactions occur using fiat money, and record-keeping is paper-based and subject to flaws.
-Currently, projects use a blockchain platform to provide distributed and trustworthy record-sharing, which is kept digitally, securely, and open.
+Current initiatives use a blockchain platform to provide distributed and trustworthy record-sharing, which is kept digitally, securely, and open.
 Members of a Chama have the same set of records, which are validated by other members through consensus and allow for remote meetings.
-While transactions are still based on fiat currencies, a next step would be including cryptocurrencies in the solution.
+While transactions are still based on fiat currencies, a next step would be to include cryptocurrencies in the solution.

 This technology may still face access issues from vulnerable groups if it does not have an inclusive user-friendly interface that accounts for illiterate people, for example.